 Serving the Stuffed Aubergines

-This special dish is served hot, with fresh bread and a glass of red wine, being an ideal option for dinner or lunch.
+These special stuffed aubergines with mince are served hot, with fresh bread and a glass of red wine, being an ideal option for dinner or lunch.

 If you liked my stuffed aubergines recipe and want to try other stuffed recipes on our blog, I recommend you try the following: